DOWNLOADER-S/bbb-downloader/README.md

 chmod u+x down.sh
 ./down.sh
 ```
-It may be necessary in the future to update this script for this.
 ## Update Git clone
+It may be necessary in the future to update this script.
+For this it is extremely important to place yourself in the git folder "bbb-downloader" and to execute the code below:
 ```{bash}
 git reset --hard HEAD && git checkout master && git pull chmod u+x down.sh